watchedsyncforkodi/service.watchedsync/README.md

 ### Things to note

+* The add-on requires use of the [Kodi video library](https://kodi.wiki/view/HOW-TO:Create_Video_Library).
+File/direct playback will not synchronise.
 * The add-on will pause syncing while Kodi is playing a video or when the video library is being updated.
 * The add-on commences sync around 45 secs after Kodi boots.
 If you haven't started Kodi for a while then leave it idle for a few minutes to work through and sync the changes.
 * This service can sync up to six Kodi devices.